andypaterson40/Resource-Scheduler/ResourceScheduler/README.txt

 messages in the queue.

-I started off with TDD when writing the GatewayImplTest and MessageImplTest but then wanted to proceed further with my development and write down the message prioritization algorithm
+I started off with TDD when writing the GatewayImplTest and MessageImplTest but then wanted to proceed further with my development and write down the message prioritization algorithm.

+I tried to keep the algorithm simple (MessagePrioritisation.java) and efficient so the resources could handle the processing of messages quickly with out any problems.
+The intention was to get a message and grab the details from that message and in particular the group id and the message id.
+	- then store the current message in a local variable and then proceed to find the next message group ID is contained within the queue.
+If not proceed on with the current message.